 The main effect of DMT is intense visual and auditory hallucinations that can dramatically transform the user’s perception of the world around them.
 Other effects include euphoria and an altered sense of body, space, and time.
 Many users report profound, life-changing experiences, such as visiting other worlds, talking with alien entities, and complete shifts in their perception of reality.

-When used, DMT induces brief yet vivid visual and auditory hallucinations that are often described by users as an otherworldly or alternate reality or near-death experience.
+DMT induces brief yet vivid visual and auditory hallucinations that users often describe as otherworldly, an alternate reality or akin to a near-death experience.

 Possible side effects of DMT include:

 - Rapid eye movements